T. B. Simon Power Plant: Technology

 As of 2016, MSU's Simon Plant operates entirely on natural gas.
 Prior to 2016, MSU's Simon plant burned approximately 250,000 tons of low-sulfur Eastern coal, principally from Kentucky, and also burned biofuels to supplement coal.

 The total nameplate capacity of the facility is approximately 100 megawatts.

 The facility is divided into six units, built in four phases.
-Units 1-5 are cogeneration units, which produced superheated steam at 900 psi which is used to drive a turbine/generator, emerging at 90 psi for distribution to campus buildings through a system of tunnels.
+Units 1-6 are cogeneration units, which produced superheated steam at 900 psi which is used to drive a turbine/generator, emerging at 90 psi for distribution to campus buildings through a system of tunnels.
 Steam condensate is returned from campus to the plant via the same tunnels to be cleaned and reused.
 Since both usable steam and electricity are produced in a single process, the combined energy efficiency is approximately 60 percent, twice that of an electric-only unit.

-Unit 6 is an electric generator only with no cogeneration capacity.
+Unit 7-9 are electric generators only with no cogeneration capacity.